 - Everyone 5 and older has to have proof of vaccination or a negative test.

-- In Minneapolis, 2-, 3-, and 4-year-olds must show a negative test to dine-in.
+- UPDATE: This part of the plan was removed by Minneapolis.
+All kids under 5 will not have to show a test.
+In Minneapolis, 2-, 3-, and 4-year-olds must show a negative test to dine-in.
 (This effectively bans most families looking to dine in with a toddler in those ages.)

 - It also applies to coffee shops, bowling alleys, sports arenas, and anywhere where food and liquor is sold for dine-in